Simon-graiff/Mobile2/README.md

 locationManager.requestSingleUpdate(locationManager.GPS_PROVIDER, locationListener, null);
 ````

 The actual initialization is performed in the onActivityCreated method.
-Since the EventMap is the first Screen the user sees after a login, it might happen on slower devices that the fragment is displayed, while the activity is not fully completed.
+Since the EventMap is the first screen the user sees after a login, it might happen on slower devices that the fragment is displayed, while the MainActivity is not yet fully completed.
 In this case the app crashes.
 The onActivityCreated method is executed, as soon as the MainActivity is finished with the code execution.
+This ensures a save build up.
 The initialization of the map works as follows:
 ````
 try {
     MapsInitializer.initialize(this.getActivity());